-Dieticians are trained individuals who promote overall health and treats medical complications through diet and medical nutrition therapy.
+Dietitians are trained individuals who promote overall health and treat medical complications through diet and medical nutrition therapy.
 They prescribe diet plans to people who are diagnosed with chronic diseases and suggest changes in their diet.
-For instance, a dietician could prescribe a detailed diet plan for patients suffering from high cholesterol, obesity, diabetes, etc., to manage their condition.
+For instance, a dietitian could prescribe a detailed diet plan for patients suffering from high cholesterol, obesity, diabetes, etc., to manage their condition.

 On the other hand, nutritionists are more focused on promoting a balanced diet and healthy lifestyle.
 Therefore, they do not treat patients suffering from any diseases.
 Instead, they work with healthy individuals keen to improve their eating and lifestyle patterns by making better and healthy food choices.